 Lyme disease is a tick-borne disease caused by the bacteria Borrelia burgdorferi.
 In Tennessee, it is transmitted by the Ixodes scapularis, also known as the black-legged or deer tick.

 In Tennessee, Lyme disease is the third highest reported tick-borne disease.
-There were 58 cases of Lyme disease in 2021, an increase of 66% compared to 38 cases in 2020.
+There were 30 cases of Lyme disease in 2022, a decrease of 48% compared to 58 cases in 2021.
 Although Lyme disease is commonly associated with northeastern and midwestern U.S. states, the expansion of black-legged ticks into the southeast U.S. within the past decade has made Lyme disease a growing concern in the northern and eastern regions of Tennessee.

 For more information about this disease, see the CDC's Lyme Disease Home Page.

-On the map below, each dot represents one case of Lyme disease that occurred in 2021.
-Each dot is placed randomly in the patient's county of residence.
-The gradient refers to Lyme disease incidence rates for each county in Tennesee from 2011-2021, which was calculated using county population data from the 2020 U.S. Census.
+The gradient on the map below refers to average Lyme disease incidence rates for each county in Tennesee from 2012-2022, which was calculated using county population data from the 2020 U.S. Census.

 In Tennessee, illness onset for cases of Lyme disease is mainly reported in the warmer months of the year.
 The number of reported Lyme disease cases is lowest in the winter (December-February), slightly increases in the spring (March-May), peaks in the early to late summer (June-August), and then gradually declines through autumn (October-November).